wp-plugins/store-locator-le/readme.txt

 == Changelog ==

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 4.2.54 (2015-May-15) =

+* Enhancement: Create the system needed to allow Enhanced Maps to utilize custom map styles using JSON rules like those on [Snazzy Maps](https://snazzymaps.com).
+* Enhancement: Make the database update routine on activation more robust for field and key checking to avoid overhead on database updates.
+* Enhancement: Reduce directory management overhead when processing CSV imports.
+* Enhancement: Add a record processing limit clause for large volume data sets that can exhaust server memory.
+* Enhancement: Simplify the process of implementing a plugin themes.
+* Fix: Retain custom plugin themes (CSS files) for Store Locator Plus when upgrading (will start remembering/saving custom themes AFTER installing 4.2.52 and setting your User Experience/View theme to the custom theme at least once).

 = 4.2.50 (2015-May-10) =